hashgraph/hedera-block-node/server/docs/design/server-status-api.md

 The PBJServerStatusService should handle any exceptions that might occur during the process of fetching the server status information, and return an appropriate error message to the client.

 ## Acceptance Tests
-1. Verify that ServiceStatus writes latest state to file.
+1. Verify that ServiceStatus writes latest `last_available_block` to file.
-2. Verify that ServiceStatus onStartup reads the latest state from file.
+2. Verify that ServiceStatus onStartup reads the latest `last_available_block` from file.
 3. Verify that PBJServerStatusService returns the correct information.
 4. Verify that the ServerStatusRequest Counter is incremented on each request.
 5. Verify that the PBJServerStatusService handles exceptions correctly.